saheelwagh/refactored-life/content/posts/2020-30-08-intro/index.md

 > Refactoring
   >> Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.
 At its heart is a series of small behavior preserving transformations.

 I'm in constant awe of how relatable computer science terminology is to real life.
-Relating the aboce definition to my life :
+Relating the above definition to my life :

 - If I am to instill positive changes in my life, I need a disciplined approach.
 Randomly trying out multiple techniques won't make the cut.
 - These changes have to be small and incremental for them to stick.